History of the Hong Kong Observatory

-Tropical cyclone warning system - the earliest marine meteorological service - was instituted.
-A visual signal system of drum, ball and cone was used by the Observatory to inform masters of vessels leaving the port of Hong Kong about the position and movement of tropical cyclones.
-This system was replaced by a ten-symbol system in 1917, displayed at Signal Hill in Kowloon, until it was completely dispensed with in June 1961.
-For the local public a typhoon gun was used to warn imminent gale force winds brought about by tropical cyclones.
+The Observatory instituted the tropical cyclone warning system, utilizing a visual signal system of drum, ball and cone (subsequently known as non-local storm signals) to inform masters of vessels leaving the port of Hong Kong about the position and movement of tropical cyclones.
+For the local public, a typhoon gun was used to warn imminent gale force winds brought about by tropical cyclones.

 Magnetic observations of the horizontal and vertical forces and declination began.